oliveiralfl/oliveiralfl.github.io/_pages/research.md

 <div style="text-align: center;">
 <img src="/images/graphyne.png" alt ="centered image" height = "500" width="1000">
 </div>
-<sub> Molecular representation of graphyne-n units where n indicates the number of carbon-carbon triple bonds: (A) graphyne-1 (B) graphyne-4.
+<p style="text-align: center;"><sub> Molecular representation of graphyne-n units where n indicates the number of carbon-carbon triple bonds: (A) graphyne-1 (B) graphyne-4.
 Also shown is the setup for exploratory MetaD simulations.
 We combined six units of graphyne-6 and placed a water cluster with 32 water molecules 10 Å away from the center of the sheet.
 The system has 300 atoms.
-(C) Side view and (D) Top view. </sub>
+(C) Side view and (D) Top view. </sub></p>

 ## Dynamics of water on zirconia and yttria-stabilized zirconia surfaces